chrisjsewell/markdown-it-pyrs/README.md

   should both be variable at run-time? (currently they both must be compiled)
 - fix docstring in `examples/ferris/block_rule.rs::FerrisBlockScanner::run`,
   which currently describes the JS API not the new rust one
+- Capture "piece-wise" source maps for nested content, e.g. for when the source is split over multiple lines and nested in another block (could get inline here <https://github.com/rlidwka/markdown-it.rs/blob/6f906b38c8ffc3cc651e67b448b3655b7d0debb3/src/parser/inline/mod.rs#L115>)
+- easier way to get `root.ext` items in core rules; it seems at present you have to swap memory and reswap at the end of the rule, see e.g. the `InlineParserRule`
+- allow `test_rules_at_line` to parse what the calling rule is, so that other rules can decide whether to interrupt based on the calling rule (in the `check` function), I think this would then allow behaviour similar to what `alt` did (possibly needed for footnote definition parsing)
+  - In general though, where back-compatibility is not required, I agree with [djot](https://github.com/jgm/djot) goal 7, i.e. that block elements should not be allowed to interrupt other block elements without a newline
+- The possibility to return multiple (sequential) nodes from an `InlineRule.run`, e.g. `((node1, length1), (node2, length2), ...)`
+  - This would be similar to docutils

 Maintenance: